cezaraugusto/github-template-guidelines/.github/README.md

 So, how users can get this project up and running on their machines?

 ``
 Describe it in a nice way.
-Code sample with installation basics **works great** ``
+Code samples with installation basics **works great** ``

 # Getting Started